jondot/react-native-network-boot/README.md

 # Network Boot

-If you are tired of manually setting your host IP, moving between networks, or sharing the network bootstrapping code in a team (that's in `AppDelegate.m`), this library takes a different and more flexible approach:
+If you are tired of manually setting your host IP, moving between networks, or sharing the network bootstrapping code in a team (that's in `AppDelegate.m`), this library will autoconfigure your host IP.

-* Store current host in `Info.plist` at app packaging time (out of your source tree)
-* Provide a Run Script that keeps this value up to date on each build
-* Provide an example network bootstrapping code (see below) to use the value from your `Info.plist` instead of the hard coded one.

 To start, run: